Fantasy football: Kupp, Adams, Chase top Week 16 wide receiver rankings

 CINCINNATI, Dec.
 21 (UPI) -- Cooper Kupp, Davante Adams, Ja'Marr Chase, Tyler Lockett and Justin Jefferson top my Week 16 fantasy football wide receiver rankings for 2021.

-Tyreek Hill, Stefon Diggs, Keenan Allen, Deebo Samuel and CeeDee Lamb round out my Top 10 options for Week 16.
+Stefon Diggs, Keenan Allen, Deebo Samuel, CeeDee Lamb and Tee Higgins round out my Top 10 options for Week 16.

 Michael Pittman Jr., Odell Beckham Jr., Amon-Ra St. Brown and Christian Kirk are among my other favorite wide receivers to start this week.